 E-cig/Vape Education Workshops

-Join with other teens to create a project custom-fit for your school, with our support.
+Teens join with their classmates to create a project custom-fit for their school, with our support.
 Click here for more information.

-Encourage adult leaders to respond to emerging and concerning issues in tobacco prevention and education.
+Encourage adult leaders Teens, you can encourage adult leaders to respond to emerging and concerning issues in tobacco prevention and education.
 Speak at your City Council meeting about tobacco-related issues that concern you, or write a Letter to the Editor.

 Additional opportunities for involvement are available through many partnerships, including: